 Resource Consent for the Shelly Bay development was granted by Independent Commissioners in October 2019.
-Officers are progressing work on the negotiation of commercial terms (as approved by Councillors in September 2017), and will report back to Councillors later this year.
+Officers are progressing work on the negotiation of commercial terms (as approved by Councillors in September 2017), and will report back to Councillors in October 2020.